mendix/docs/content/developerportal/settings/general-settings.md

 {{% alert type="info" %}}

-Note that you cannot leave the App if you are the **Technical Contact** of the App.
+Note that you cannot leave the App if you are the **Technical Contact** of the app.

 {{% /alert %}}